 Making Next Generation Testing a Reality

 Natera’s test offerings are built upon a platform of cutting edge genetic science, advanced bioinformatics, and technical innovation.
-Though laboratory-based diagnostics are a largely unregulated area, our philosophy is that all diagnostic tests that we offer undergo rigorous pre-clinical and/or clinical validation.
+To ensure our tests are reliable and robust we require that all diagnostic and screening tests that we offer undergo rigorous pre-clinical and/or clinical validation.

 PreNATUS (Prenatal Non-invasive Aneuploidy Testing Using SNPs)

-This is a prospective blinded trial to validate clinical use of Parental Support™ technology to detect genetic abnormalities (including Down Syndrome) from free floating fetal DNA found in maternal blood during pregnancy.
+This is a prospective blinded trial to demonstrate the accuracy of the Panorama™ test to detect genetic abnormalities (including Down syndrome) in a high-risk population by analyzing free floating fetal DNA found in maternal blood during pregnancy.
 This study is sponsored by Natera with partial grant funding support from the NIH, and is being led by Chief Investigator Dr. Ronald Wapner at Columbia University Medical Center.
-To learn more about this study, including participating centers, click here to view ClinicalTrials.gov.
+More than 30 other sites are participating including Stanford University, Massachusetts General Hospital / Harvard, Yale University, Mount Sinai School of Medicine, Carnegie Hill Imaging for Women, University of Perugia (Italy) and Montefiore Medical Center.
+Enrollment is now closed, and analysis is ongoing.
+To learn more about this study, including other participating centers, click here to view ClinicalTrials.gov.

-Any woman carrying a singleton pregnancy with a positive prenatal microarray or FISH test for a chromosome abnormality, microdeletion/duplication or sex chromosome abnormality is eligible.
+In order to establish the precise accuracy of the Panorama NIPT to detect aneuploidy in twin pregnancies, we are seeking to enroll any woman carrying a twin gestation pregnancy with a positive prenatal microarray or FISH test for a whole chromosome abnormality (such as Down syndrome) is eligible.
 Participation requires a blood sample from the mother as well as blood or cheek swab from the father (when possible).

 To learn more about the prenatal microdeletion study, click here (PDF).

-Any couple who has a born child diagnosed with a chromosome abnormality such as Down Syndrome, a microdeletion syndrome such as DiGeorge Syndrome or sex chromosome abnormality such as Klinefelter Syndrome through a positive microarray or FISH test is eligible.
+In order to continue to improve the accuracy of the Panorama NIPT to detect microdeletions in our current panel and to further extend that panel, we are seeking to enroll any couple who has a born child diagnosed with a chromosome abnormality such as Down syndrome, a microdeletion syndrome such as the 22q11.2 deletion (DiGeorge syndrome) or sex chromosome abnormalities such as Klinefelter syndrome through a positive microarray or FISH test is eligible.
 Participation requires a blood sample from the mother, a blood sample from the born child, and a blood or cheek swab sample from the biological father.
-These families are also welcome to contribute a blood sample from the unaffected sibling(s) as well, although not required.
+These families are also welcome to contribute a blood or cheek swab sample from the biological father and a blood sample from an unaffected sibling(s) as well, although these are not required for participation.

 To learn more about the family chromosome abnormality study, click here (PDF).